© Crown copyright 2017

 Current clinical guidance recommends that such naloxone supply should be accompanied by provision of suitable training and advice for those who are supplied the naloxone.

-Local police forces aren’t affected by the new regulations but, under existing legislation, police force doctors are able to order stocks of naloxone, which could then be given to individual police officers who, in the course of their duties, may come across heroin (or other opiate) users, for example in custody suites.
+Under pre-existing legislation, police force doctors are able to order stocks of naloxone, which can be given to individual police officers who may come across opiate users, for example in custody suites.

 The regulations specify that the naloxone products that can be supplied without prescription by drug services: